Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

 The book flipping base policy achieves a 40\% success rate with the following common failure cases (Fig.~\ref{fig:task_book} (c)): (1) Missed insertion.
 The fingers initially go too high above the book or aims for the gap between the two books, failing to properly insert beneath the books.
 (2) Incomplete flipping.
 At the last stage, the policy retracts the blade before the book can stand stably, causing it to fall back.

-The belt assembly base policy achieves a 20\% success rate with the following common failure cases (Fig.~\ref{fig:task_belt} (c)): (1) Missed small pulley assembly: the robot moves with an improper height, causing the belt to get stuck at the base of the board next to the small pulley.
-(2) Missed big pulley assembly: the fingertip goes too high or too low, causing the belt to miss the slot on the big pulley.
+The belt assembly base policy achieves a 15.6\% success rate.
+Adding force input increases the base policy success rate to 43.8\%.
+Common failure cases include (Fig.~\ref{fig:task_belt} (c)): (1) Missed slotting: the fingertip goes too high or too low, causing the belt to miss the slot on the big pulley.
+(2) Belt slippage: the fingers pull the belt in the wrong direction, causing the belt to tilt and slip off the pulley.